 Regardless of the university you applied for, you will want to hear some advice and learn more about the application process of the G30 Scholarship Program.
 So you are arriving at the right website because you can discover them with Schoolynk, particularly with this article!
 To give you some idea of the application, I reached out to Vy Nguyen, who is currently pursuing her undergraduate study at the School of Humanities at Nagoya University, with Japan-in-Asia Cultural Studies (JACS) as her major.

-Grew up in the Southern city of Vietnam, Vy furthered her education in one of the most well-known high school in Vietnam, Le Hong Phong High School for the Gifted, taking Literature as her specialization.
+Raised in the Southern city of Vietnam, Vy furthered her education in one of the most well-known high school in the nation, Le Hong Phong High School for the Gifted, taking Literature as her specialization.
 It was this prestigious school that nurtured her talents, offered her many opportunities, and exposed her to various international opportunities.
 She feels grateful for her high school because it opened doors of opportunities for her.

 Without further ado, let’s hear what she shared about her G30 Application Procedure.